waynecun/sui-docs/docs/contribute/nodes/observability.md

 1. Run `jeprof --svg sui-node jeprof.xxyyzz.heap` - select the heap profile based on timestamp and memory size in the filename.

+:::tip
-**Note:** With automatic memory profiling, it is no longer necessary to configure environment variables beyond those previously listed.
+With automatic memory profiling, it is no longer necessary to configure environment variables beyond those previously listed.
 It is possible to configure custom profiling options:

 - [Heap Profiling](https://github.com/jemalloc/jemalloc/wiki/Use-Case%3A-Heap-Profiling)
 - [heap profiling with jemallocator](https://gist.github.com/ordian/928dc2bd45022cddd547528f64db9174)